skuid/helm-value-store/README.md

   version     print the version number

 Flags:
-      --backend string          The backend for the value store (default "dynamodb") --dynamodb-table string   Name of the dynamodb table (default "helm-charts") -h, --help                    help for helm-value-store
+      --backend string           The backend for the value store.
+Must be one of [dynamodb datastore] (default "dynamodb") --dynamodb-table string    Name of the dynamodb table (default "helm-charts") -h, --help                     help for helm-value-store
+      --service-account string   The Google Service Account JSON file (default "sa.json") --timeout duration         The timeout for a given command (default 30s)

 Use "helm-value-store [command] --help" for more information about a command.
 ```

 ## License